-TCA currently has an open part time position for
+TCA currently has an open Full Time position for

 Tubac Dining Guide